My First Satori -

 I am not sure if I related my experience above to what Paramahansa Yogananda spoke about in his book or not.
+I don't think I did.
+The experience I had was so fresh and innocent, I could not relate it to anything.
 But it was all really beautiful, everything was opening up.
-That spring, while my girlfriend frantically worked on her thesis, I lay on her bed smoking cigarettes and reading "Autobiography of a Yogi" reading parts out loud to her because I was so amazed that this enlightenment thing had at least existed at some point in time.
+That spring, while my girlfriend frantically worked on her senior thesis, I lay on her bed smoking cigarettes and reading "Autobiography of a Yogi" reading parts out loud to her because I was so amazed that this enlightenment thing had at least existed at some point in time.

 One thing I highly recommend, as Parmahanso Yogananda recommends is Shakti, the transmission of enlightenment.